 - Exercise intensity

 When calculating your sweat rate for competition, make sure to do so in an environment as close to the actual competition as possible.

 Game Day Nutrition – Post-Game Recovery

 Recovery nutrition is particularly important for athletes when the amount of time between competitions is limited.
 For example, athletes who are participating in a tournament or who have games two days in a row should make recovery nutrition a priority.

-Following activity, the goal is to replace the carbohydrates used for energy during the event, consume protein to build and repair lean muscle mass, and replace fluids and electrolytes lost in sweat.
-You can meet your recovery nutrition needs by eating a well-balanced meal following an event.
+Following activity, athletes should focus on replacing the carbohydrates used for energy during the event, consuming protein to build and repair lean muscle mass, and replacing fluids and electrolytes lost in sweat.

-- Burrito bowl with rice, chicken, black beans, corn salsa, guacamole and a sports drink
+- Burrito bowl with rice, chicken or steak fajitas, black beans, corn salsa, guacamole and a sports drink

 - Grilled salmon, sweet potato, steamed broccoli, dinner rolls, and tart cherry juice